 Nature around Uluru

-Discover through this post Uluru and its nature composed by a typical and impressive desert’s fauna and flora.
+Discover through this post, the nature around Uluru composed by a typical and impressive desert’s fauna and flora.

 This rock was created over some 600 millions years, it is 348 meters high, rises 863 meters above sea level, it is 3.6km long for 1.9km wide.
 Its circumference is 9.4 km.

-Uluru is know as a monolith, which is avoided by scientists.
+Uluru is known as a monolith, which is avoided by scientists.

-Homogeneity and lack of jointing are the features of this rock, which is composed by a coarse-grained arkose.
+Homogeneity and lack of jointing are the features of this rock, which is composed of a coarse-grained arkose.
 Arkose is a king of sandstone with an abundance of feldspar, and some conglomerate.
-The composition is 50% feldspar and 25-35% quartz and up tp 25% rock fragments.
+The composition is 50% feldspar and 25-35% quartz and up to 25% rock fragments.

-Kata-Tjuta also known as Mount Olga, was appeared at the same time than Uluru spite of the fact that the type of rock is different.
+Kata-Tjuta also is known as Mount Olga, was appearing at the same time than Uluru in spite of the fact that the type of rock is different.